1 week ago

-Charterers can start and end their yacht charter holidays in Bodrum, Marmaris, Gocek and Fethiye.
+Charterers can start and end their yacht charter holidays in Bodrum, Marmaris, Gocek, and Fethiye.
 Return trip and one way itineraries are available – depending on the boat of your choice and its booking schedule.
 Popular itineraries include Bodrum to Gocek.
 It’s a bit tiring due to the distance, but if you spread this itinerary over two weeks, then you will really enjoy all the breathtaking destinations in between.
-From low populated villages, charming towns and uninhabited islands and islets, Turkey makes for the perfect yacht charter vacation for all kinds of travellers – young and young at heart!
+From low populated villages, charming towns, and uninhabited islands and islets, Turkey makes for the perfect yacht charter vacation for all kinds of travelers – young and young at heart!

 Each itinerary offers a different type of holiday.
 If you are looking for peacefulness and private bays, then the Gulf of Hisaronu and the Gulf of Gokova are your regions.
 Should you prefer more the historical sites, some little islands and some nightlife, start from Marmaris and end in Fethiye.
 For the ultimate in historical ancient sites, a trip from Gocek to the Kekova region is a great choice.
 You might even like to visit the only Greek island in that area – Kastellorizo (must see if you are heading that way).

-There are many more options to consider.
-Some gulet travellers feel that one week is just not enough to enjoy a real gulet cruise holiday in Turkey! 🙂
+There are much more options to consider.
+Some gulet travelers feel that one week is just not enough to enjoy a real gulet cruise holiday in Turkey! 🙂

-Hiring a gulet yacht in Greece depends on your budget, number of guests in your group, and yacht availability, as well as sea conditions.
-For example gulets do not prefer to cruise in the Cyclades (central Aegean) from mid June right through to mid September due to the strong and unpredictable Meltemi winds.
+Hiring a gulet yacht in Greece depends on your budget, the number of guests in your group, and yacht availability, as well as sea conditions.
+For example, gulets do not prefer to cruise in the Cyclades (central Aegean) from mid-June right through to mid-September due to the strong and unpredictable Meltemi winds.
 Please ask us if you are interested in the Cyclades.
 There might be gulets willing to agree on an itinerary starting from Kos to Santorini or to Mykonos.
 Redelivery charges may apply.
-The ideal times to charter a gulet in this area is May, first half of June, after mid September, and October.
+The ideal times to charter a gulet in this area in May, the first half of June, after mid-September, and October.

 Embarkation / Disembarkation

-Gulet Charter Greece – A gulet can be available from the islands of Rhodes where gulets would be delivered from Marmaris or Bozburun.
+Luxury gulet charter Greece – A gulet can be available from the islands of Rhodes where gulets would be delivered from Marmaris or Bozburun.
 They can also be available from Kos, again where gulets can be delivered from Bodrum.
 There are no gulets based in the Cyclades in our fleet.
 There may be a couple of gulets based in Corfu in the Ionian island group.
 The selection changes every year and depends on whether a gulet will deliver their boat to that region – please ask.
 For charterers looking for gulets in Athens – there is only one that we can offer from our fleet.
 Samos is another port to hire one gulet that is based there.
-If you would like to travel to or from Athens, a gulet can be delivered, however it may be a hefty extra cost to the charter price and will require a minimum 2 – 3 week charter duration including delivery and redelivery times.
+If you would like to travel to or from Athens, a gulet can be delivered, however, it may be a hefty extra cost to the charter price and will require a minimum 2 – 3-week charter duration including delivery and redelivery times.